-Untold Hull is an oral history project that collects and archives the stories and experiences of people connected to the City of Hull.
+Untold Hull is an oral history collection that archives the stories and experiences of people connected to the City of Hull.
 The stories may be about historic events, about special days in the life of the City or they may be about growing up in Hull, going out, working and having fun – the small everyday things that are part of all our lives.

 These stories form part of a new permanent digital collection, forming a unique social history archive.
-Hundreds of hours of recorded interviews will be accessible via this website and the library catalogue.
-New recordings will be made available via this website on a regular basis until March 2018 when the complete archive will be launched.
+Hundreds of hours of recorded interviews are accessible via this website and the library catalogue.
 Untold Hull is part of Hull Culture & Leisure Ltd. and is funded by the James Reckitt Library Trust.

 The James Reckitt Library Trust was established as an independent charitable trust in 1892 by Sir James Reckitt (1833-1924), the pioneering industrialist and philanthropist.
 Originally intended to support the James Reckitt Library in east Hull, it now helps to develop public library provision throughout the City.
 The projects and activities which it funds are designed to stimulate a love of reading and learning, particularly among children and young people, to encourage those who might not normally use public library services to do so, and to raise awareness of what modern public libraries can offer.
 Examples of recent projects funded by the Trust are the annual Children’s Book Award, the Summer Reading Challenge, and the redevelopment of the Western Library, the first free library in Hull to be established from the public purse.